ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/add-validation-to-an-n-tier-dataset.md

 3. Add user code inside the partial class declaration.

-4. The following code shows where to add user code to validate data during the <xref:System.Data.DataTable.RowChanging> event:
+4. The following code shows where to add user code to validate during the <xref:System.Data.DataTable.RowChanging> event.
+The C# example also includes code to hook the event handler method up to the `OrdersRowChanging` event.

     ```vb
     Partial Class OrdersDataTable